xrazis/haris.razis.com/content/posts/cappadocia.md

 route along the Black Sea, and instead head straight to Istanbul, through Eskişehir and Bursa.

 {{< figure src="/posts/cappadocia/IMG_20241020_070153.webp"
-attr="Once the sun was out, the balloons filled the sky." width=100%
+caption="Once the sun was out, the balloons filled the sky." width=100%
  >}}

 ### Göreme -> Eskişehir